The following tips and tricks give some helpful ideas for increasing your productivity. They are divided into the following sections:

 run in the background so that you can continue working while they complete.

-Click Always run in background or toggle this on the General preference page so that you never get the initial dialog for these operations. |
+Click Always run in background or toggle this on the

 Finding a string incrementally | Use Edit > Incremental Find Next (Ctrl+J) or Edit > Incremental Find Previous (Ctrl+Shift+J) to enter the incremental find mode, and start typing the string to match.
 Matches are found incrementally as you type.
 The search string is shown in the status line.
 Press Ctrl+J or Ctrl+Shift+J to go to the next or previous match.
 Press Enter or Esc to exit incremental find mode. |